Neuro-Logical/speech/SLT_2022/README.md

 * For the extraction of the linguistic features related to Vocabulary Richness we use <https://pypi.org/project/lexicalrichness/>.

-To extract the linguistic features reported in the paper, run the script
+To extract the linguistic features reported in the paper, run:

   ```
   python Feature_Extraction/Linguistic/extract_linguistic_features.py